 Limitation on Enrollment: Requires Instructor consent.
 Student must meet criteria for internship work site.
+May be taken for a total of 16 units in any combination CSU

 AGR-240 Plant Identification-Fall

 This course will focus on the identification, the cultural needs, and the landscape uses of ornamental trees, shrubs, vines and other landscape plants that show best during the fall.